 …you know…pure evil stuff.

-[ let's ignore that Canada, the U.K, France, South Korea, Switzerland, Germany, China, Spain, and pretty much every other semi-modern country in the world also deport people for being there illegally. ]
+[ Remember that Canada, the U.K, France, South Korea, Switzerland, Germany, China, Spain, and pretty much every other semi-modern country in the world also deport people for being there illegally. ]

 Anyway, a necessary part of that story is painting the Mexicans and their government as the good guys.
 They’re the open-minded, open-hearted, good-natured people who just want an opportunity, right?